thradams/cake/README.md

-It serves as a platform for experimenting with new features, including C2Y language proposals, safety enhancements, and extensions such as lambda expressions and defer statements.
+It serves as a platform for experimenting with new features, including C2Y language proposals, safety enhancements, and extensions such as literal functions and defer statements.

 The current backend generates C89-compatible code, which can be pipelined with existing compilers to produce executables.